apalmeirim/to2better/README.md

-# addiction timer
+# to2better

-this app is for me to remove multiple bad habits in my life. it creates accountability, and a simple free way to keep track of time.
+this app is for me to remove multiple bad habits in my life and reflect on multiple aspects. it creates accountability, and a simple free way to keep track of time.

 ## tech stack